 All you have to do is make it.
 The smart move that is!
 Click here for help right now.

-Other useful links for dealing with depression now that you know the depression warning signs:
+Here are some more useful links for dealing with suicidal thoughts and depression... now that you know the depression warning signs:

 When I am feeling down I put on my earphones and listen to my favorite music for 5 minutes minimum.
 I sing and dance around and I always feel better after that.